 UVA Obstetrics and Gynecology Culpeper

-Dr. James E. (Jef) Ferguson is The W. Norman Thornton, Jr., Professor and Chair of the Department of Obstetrics and Gynecology at the University of Virginia in Charlottesville, Virginia.
-He has served as chairman of the department from July 2009 until the present.
-Prior to his current appointment he was the John Greene, Jr. Professor and Chair of the Department of Obstetrics and Gynecology at the University of Kentucky in Lexington, Kentucky.
+Dr. James E. (Jef) Ferguson is The W. Norman Thornton, Jr., professor and chair of the Department of Obstetrics and Gynecology at the University of Virginia in Charlottesville, Virginia.
+He has served as chairman of the department since July 2009.
+Previously, he was the John Greene, Jr. professor and chair of the Department of Obstetrics and Gynecology at the University of Kentucky in Lexington, Kentucky.

 Dr. Ferguson has been co-editor of two books: Anesthesia in obstetrics: Maternal, fetal and neonatal aspects, 2nd Edition.
 Boston: Butterworth Publishing Company, 1986 and Outpatient Perinatal Education Program.
 A Self-Instructional Program in 3 Volumes.
 Book 1, The High Risk Mother and Fetus.
 University of Virginia, Copyright, 1991-1996.
 He has written over 120 journal articles and chapters.
 Dr. Ferguson has also written over 90 abstracts that have been presented at regional, national or international research meetings.